ozontech/kelp/README.md

     EasyDownloading -->|Hard| AddToGit[Add apk to git] --> BrowserApkDownloader[Use BrowserApkDownloader]

 ```
 1️⃣.
 Is your design system located in a separate repo?
-If yes, then demo app installation is currently unsupported.
+If no, then demo app installation is currently unsupported.

 You can either:
 - Include the demo app gradle module into your app's debug build.
 Then Kelp will just open a deeplink to your app.